nvf manual

 modules = [

-# this will make wrapped neovim available in your system packages
+# This will make wrapped neovim available in your system packages

 {environment.systemPackages = [customNeovim.neovim];}